travis-ci/docs-travis-ci-com/user/languages/php.md

   - php vendor/vendors.php
 ```

-Even though installed dependencies will be wiped out between builds (VMs we run tests in are snapshotted), please be reasonable about the amount of time and network bandwidth it takes to install them.

 ### Testing Against Multiple Versions of Dependencies (e.g. Symfony)

-If you need to test against multiple versions of, say, Symfony, you can instruct Travis CI to do multiple runs with different sets or values of environment variables.
+If you need to test against multiple versions of, say, Symfony, you can instruct
+Travis CI to do multiple runs with different sets or values of environment
+variables.
 Use *env* key in your `.travis.yml` file, for example:

 ```yaml
 env: